ay-ref/linux/README.md

   hostname -I
   ```

-> first ip is your ip in LAN
+> first ip is your ipv4 in LAN

 - how to see the current port usuage: